 Corporate FP&A teams use both quantitative and qualitative analysis of all financial and operational aspects of a company to evaluate the company’s progress toward achieving its financial goals and to map out future goals and plans.
 FP&A Managers utilize financial and economic trends to review past company performance and attempt to predict opportunities and anticipate challenges, all while working towards forecasting a company’s future financial results.

 The FP&A team is numbers-oriented, but also requires a great deal of communication skills.
-The FP&A manager must be able to clearly explain specific financial concepts at a high level for busy executives.
+The financial reporting manager must be able to clearly explain specific financial concepts at a high level for busy executives.
 He or she must be able to work with all departments within the company on revenue or expense targets, while also providing guidance on how to stay on track with the overall plan.
 In order to do this, the FP&A manager must work with his FP&A team, department heads, and business leaders to manage company performance.
-FP&A teams can do so by leveraging these four essential reports techniques.
+FP&A teams can do so by leveraging these four essential types of financial reports techniques.

 1. Department Budget vs. Actual Reports